 All will be united in Christ

 It would not be an exaggeration to say that, throughout world history, most people have lived and died in unbelief with regards to the saving work of Christ.
 But for Paul, this fact doesn’t mean that God doesn’t love them, cannot save them, or has given up on them.
-It is unfortunate that so many people believe that there will be a permanent and eternal division between the members of the human family (i.e., a division between those who believe in Christ before they die, and those who don’t).
-It’s true that certain passages of Scripture are thought by many to support this common view.
-But while Scripture doesspeak of a division between people that has lasted (and which will continue to last) for a long, long time, it also reveals that, because of Christ’s death, the story of redemption is not going to end this way.
+It’s true that certain passages of Scripture are thought by many to support the more common view that there will be a permanent and eternal division between the members of the human family (i.e., a division between those who believe in Christ before they die, and those who don’t).
+However, while Scripture does speak of a division between people that has lasted (and which will continue to last) for a long, long time, it also reveals that, because of Christ’s death, the story of redemption is not going to end this way.
 Not only would this be a terrible and tragic ending to redemptive history, it would mean that God is either unable to accomplish his redemptive plan for all people, or that God is unwilling to save all people (and is thus less loving and merciful than he calls his own children to be).
 Fortunately, the final scene with which scripture provides us is much more hopeful and God-glorifying than this.
-Consider Paul’s words in Eph 1:9-10, which has been variously translated as follows:
+Consider Paul’s words in Ephesians 1:9-10, which has been variously translated as follows:

 “He made known to us the mystery of his will according to his good pleasure, which he purposed in Christ, to be put into effect when the times reach their fulfillment—to bring unity to all things in heaven and on earth under Christ” (NIV).